petru/cakewalk/docs/events.md

 The `:unban` event is triggered when a user gets unbanned in a channel.

-One additional argument, a {Cinch::Ban Ban object}, gets passed to the handler.
+One additional argument, a {Cakewalk::Ban Ban object}, gets passed to the handler.